-2. Report the scan results to UForge AppCenter, where the platform analyzes the report.
+- 1. Scan the source machine. - 2.
+Report the scan results to UForge AppCenter, where the platform analyzes the report.
 The scan differentiates between known packages and extra files.
-This report is transferred via HTTPS to UForge AppCenter.

 - 3. The results are used to build an archive.
 The extra files are only included in the archive if the user is performing a scan with overlay.
 The archive is sent back to the platform. - 4.
 The archive is uncompressed, and the information is stored in the database as a Scan. - 5.
-You can use the scan to generate machine images or imported to create a new appliance template.
+The scan can be used to generate machine images (also known as black box migration) or imported to create a new appliance template (also known as whitebox migration).
 The generated machine image can then be published to the target environment and instances can be provisioned.